 seq (seq &+= 1)..beforePlan phase (e.g. model.upsert).EventNormalizer.normalize (fills missing monitor/workspace/from fields from the existing entry).StateReducer.reduce(event:existingEntry:currentSnapshot:monitors:) — a pure function — to produce an ActionPlan.resolvePlan), then applies any .afterPlan mutation.InvariantChecks.validate(snapshot:) on the committed snapshot.ReconcileTxn into the private ReconcileTraceRecorder (a bounded 256-entry ring exposed via IPC for debugging).Reads vs. writes.
 WorldStore exposes a large read-accessor surface (entry(for:), windows(in:), focus, …) that delegates to the private WindowModel.
 Every mutator is guarded by assertInCommit (commitDepth > 0), so nothing can mutate the world outside a commit.

 Engine mutation sanction.
 The two layout engines are private to the world.
-They may only be mutated when isEngineMutationSanctioned is true — i.e. inside commit or inside withEngineBuildScope { … }.
-The build scope exists because plan-building (Stage 3) must call into the engines (syncWindows/removeWindows/restoreInitialPlacements) without that being a state commit.
-The build scope sets each engine’s isMutationSanctioned flag and the engines assert on any out-of-scope mutation.
+They may only be mutated when isEngineMutationSanctioned is true — i.e. inside commit.
+Callers not already inside a commit enter one through the WorkspaceManager scope wrappers: withEngineMutationScope { … } for ad-hoc engine mutations, and withBatchedLayoutBuild { … } for plan-building (Stage 3), which calls into the engines (syncWindows/removeWindows/restoreInitialPlacements) inside a single layout_build commit. commit sets each engine’s isMutationSanctioned flag and the engines assert on any out-of-scope mutation.

 Staleness machinery (InvalidationMarks).
 Because plan-building is asynchronous (Stage 3 awaits between workspaces), a plan can be built against a world that a newer commit has already moved past.
 WorldStore tracks per-domain seq watermarks (workspace / layout / focus / fullscreen) via noteInvalidation(...).
 The effector stamps each plan with a plannedSeq and calls isSeqCurrent(plannedSeq, for:domains:) before applying; a plan built before a relevant mutation is dropped rather than applied stale.